 Optimizing and maintaining technical aspects is an important ranking factor for your website, but it’s largely behind-the-scenes work.
 The SEO efforts that are more noticeable to users start with the page itself (On-Page SEO, which we’ll talk about in the next section).

 Technical SEO focuses on several factors:

 - Page Experience

 - Page Speed

 - Dead Links, Soft 404s and 5012

 “Page experience” may sound like a vague term, but it echoes Google’s aim to encourage a positive experience for their user: it rewards sites that are mobile friendly, fast, and uncluttered.
-Many of the factors in Technical SEO already ensure a positive page experience, but in this case, page experience focuses on Google’s core web vitals.
+Many of the factors in Technical SEO already ensure a positive page experience, but in this case, page experience focuses on the core web vitals that Google actively measures.

 The three core web vitals are:

 Large Content Paint measures the amount of time it takes for a page’s main content to load.
 Anything slower than 2.5 seconds is considered to “need improvement” while slower than four seconds is deemed “poor.”

 First Input Delay (FID)